-Immune protein could stop diabetes in its tracksMay 20th, 2013 in Immunology /
+Immune protein could stop diabetes in its tracksMay 20, 2013 in Medicine & Health / Immunology

 Melbourne researchers have identified an immune protein that has the potential to stop or reverse the development of type 1 diabetes in its early stages, before insulin-producing cells have been destroyed.